 These checks range from aesthetic, content and style checks to operating, security, performance, and search engine optimization (SEO) checks.
 Any reliable developer will automatically do most of them for you, which is great, as many of the checklist items are technical enough.

-But there are also some things that, as the owner who has a new website, you have to verify to make sure you are satisfied.
+But there are also some things that, as the owner of a new website, you have to verify that you are satisfied with the final product.

 Here are five such things that are good to watch out for.